Holeey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-3-twofiles script list contents of two different files in a current directory 4-lastlines script is used to display the last 10lines of a file 5-firstlines script is used to display the first 10 lines of a file
+3-twofiles script list contents of two different files in a current directory 4-lastlines script is used to display the last 10lines of a file 5-firstlines script is used to display the first 10 lines of a file 6-third_line script displays the third line of a filr in a current directory